How to watch Doctor Who online and watch every available episode for free

 Ncuti Gatwa15thTBCTBC

-31-year-old Rwandan-Scottish actor Ncuti Gatwa will enter the Tardis for the first time as the 15th Doctor during the 60th anniversary episodes.
+31-year-old Rwandan-Scottish actor Ncuti Gatwa entered the TARDIS for the first time as the 15th Doctor during the 60th anniversary episodes.

-Gatwa's companion will be Millie Gibson, playing Ruby Sunday.
+Gatwa's companion in season 1 of his reign was Millie Gibson, playing Ruby Sunday.
 Gibson is best known for award-winning turn as Kelly Neelan in British soap Coronation Street.

 Where can I watch old Doctor Who?